 In order to audit a course, current students may choose "audit" rather than "enroll" during the online registration process.
 The fee will be \$75 per credit hour.
-If a community member would like to audit a course is not currently a student, the Audit A Class Application on the GNU Website will need to be submitted.
+If a non-student community member would like to audit a course, an application on the GNU Website will need to be submitted.
+Please go to https://gnu.edu/admissions/apply-2/ and select "Class Auditing Form" in the Application drop-down list.